What mediation courses does PON offer?

 If you are a current graduate student, you can receive the Graduate Student Rate of $1,497 for the Mediation and Conflict Management Seminar.
 To confirm your status as a graduate student, we require a letter from a supervising faculty member or program administrator certifying that you are enrolled as a full-time graduate student in a degree program.
 This letter can be scanned and emailed to firstname.lastname@example.org.

-We do not offer any discounts for Mediating Disputes or Advanced Mediation.
+We do not offer any discounts for Mediating Disputes.

 What is your payment policy?

 Enrollment is not guaranteed until payment has been received.
 Tuition must be paid upon acceptance into the program.
 If paying tuition by wire or check, PON requires a wire receipt or check copy within 5 business days of acceptance sent via email to email@example.com.

 As of 21 business days prior to the start date of the course, tuition is immediately due for prior and new registrations.

 Cancellations received in writing at least 21 business days prior to the start date of the course will be eligible for a full refund less a $500 administrative fee, issued in the original form of payment (check or credit card).
 Cancellation requests received within 21 business days prior to the start of the course are subject to full payment of the program fee.